 For me, there is nothing better.
 Now while this type of steak may seem straightforward to grill, its size can be tricky if you want a well charred crust and an even, warm pink center.
-It is for this exact reason I use a “reverse sear.”
+It is for this exact reason I use a "reverse sear" for my ribeye steak on the grill.
 For my steaks, I take nothing to chance.

 Most steaks up to an inch thick can be cooked over direct high heat.
 However, thicker steaks need a little finessing.
 With an even “wall to wall” pink center being the goal, thick steaks cooked over direct heat will hit their target temperature closer to the crust much sooner than the middle of the meat.

 A uniformly cooked center is about impossible.
 To avoid this, and still reach our goal, use a two zone fire with all of the coals pushed to one side of the kettle and nothing on the other.